teralio/teral-translate-react/README.md

 That is all!
 Simply add your **ApiKey** and your app is now multilingual.
 That's right no need to provide an existing mapping.
 New text will automatically be translated as they are detected.

 If you need to edit the translations, you can do so from our [dashboard](https://app.teral.io/translations)

-Continue reading below to see how to handle the various translation scenarios.

 <br />